Attendance

 What should I do if my child is going to be late?

 Every effort should be made to ensure that children are in school for the start of the school day.
-Should there be an occasion that your child is going to be late in school, please contact the main office via telephone to explain the reason for your child’s lateness.
+Should there be an occasion that your child is going to be late in school, please contact the main office via telephone 01689 819955 to explain the reason for your child’s lateness.
 When arriving to school, please report to the main office, providing reason and clarification as to why your child is late.
 Please provide any evidence (i.e. medical/appointment).
-Without supporting evidence, any absence through lateness will be marked as unauthorised and will affect your child’s attendance record.
+Without supporting evidence, any absence through lateness after registers are closed will be marked as unauthorised and will affect your child’s attendance record.

 What should I do if I need to take my child out of school early or for a sustained period of time?

 Taking children out of school should be seen as a last resort and alternative provision should be exhausted before taking the option to take your child out of the school day or for long periods of time.
-Please make sure you speak with the Head of School should there be circumstances where this may need to happen.
+Please make sure you speak with the Principal should there be circumstances where this may need to happen.

-Authorised absence is granted only in exceptional circumstances and can only be granted by Ms De-Graft Incoom.
-In order to request exceptional circumstances, please write to Ms De-Graft Incoom via the school office and include any supporting documents which support that it is an exceptional circumstance.
-This information may be reviewed by the Bromley Education Welfare Team to support Ms De-Graft-Incoom in her ability to grant the authorised leave.
+Authorised absence is granted only in exceptional circumstances and can only be granted by Ms Incoom.
+In order to request exceptional circumstances, please complete the form (within the attendance policy, Appendix E, page 29 & 30 and include any supporting documents which support that it is an exceptional circumstance.
+This information may be reviewed by the Bromley Education Welfare Team to support Ms Incoom in her ability to grant the authorised leave.

 Schools are not permitted to and will not authorise any term-time holidays.